This post covers Restaurant Week, which runs for nearly four weeks between January 18–February 13, 2022.

 If you are here for Restaurant Week, you might want to check out our monthly guides for the months when it occurs.

-TIP: The winter Restaurant Week event is also the same dates for Broadway Week 2 for 1 Ticket.
+TIP: The winter Restaurant Week sometimes occurs on the same dates as Broadway Week 2 for 1 Ticket.
 Just think about all the money you can save on a night out in NYC!

 As thousands of New Yorkers, as well as travelers, will also be trying to book a table, you will need to be prepared to make reservations the minute the website begins accepting them a few weeks prior to the event.